 It makes you feel secure in your abilities

-So when knowledge makes us think we are experts and we stop asking questions, it can make us lazy and complacent.
-We stop growing because we don’t feel like we need to learn more.
+So when knowledge makes you think you are an expert and you stop asking questions, it can make you lazy and complacent.
+You stop growing because you don’t feel like you need to learn more.

 It makes you arrogant